OIRL/tuDHM/index.md

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).

+### Funding

+This project has received funding from the University of Memphis

-### Jekyll Themes
+### Credits

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/OIRL/tuDHM/settings).
+tuDHM is developed in MATLAB.
+(2020). version 7.10.0 (R2020a).
+Natick, Massachusetts: The MathWorks Inc.

 The name of this theme is saved in the Jekyll `_config.yml` configuration file.

 ### Citation
 You can reference tuDHM Numerical Propagation using: